tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 suggests either an operational crisis (the network is in critical condition requiring emergency work) or unauthorised activity disguised as maintenance.

+Planned work runs to a regular monthly rhythm, the loud majority of the record, so an anomaly shows against it as a spike in unscheduled work or a step outside the plan, not as any single work order.
+Switching in the window, two
+origins:

+    SWITCHING OPERATIONS IN A MAINTENANCE WINDOW
+    ────────────────────────────────────────────
+                    PER THE PLAN              │  BEYOND SCOPE
+    bedieningsplan  commands match, in order  │  operations not in the plan count           as planned (say 20)       │  more than planned (say 50) feeders         only the authorised one   │  a second feeder too as-found/left   settings as recorded      │  relay timestamps show a change

 *Last updated: 13 July 2026*